 I love to tell stories to adults.
 You never outgrow your need for stories!
 In fact, very few of the stories I use (even with school kids) are "children's" stories.
 Most of them come from the ancient oral tradition which developed stories for listeners of all ages.

-I tell a few original tales and some by modern authors, including a little science fiction.
+I tell a few original and family tales and some by modern authors, including a little science fiction.
 I am continually developing new tales and songs.
 Since picking up the Appalachian autoharp to provide a musical change of pace in long shows, I've been writing original songs and inserting music into the stories themselves.

 My stories run from forty-five seconds to forty-five minutes.
 Most are five to ten minutes in length.
 I seldom use props, puppets, or pictures: the audience paints their own visual images in their own minds.
 When I add touches of gesture, mime, character voice, dance movement, or sound effects, it is to evoke images without dictating them.
 Listeners are my partners in creation.